leighayanid/leighdinaya.com/content/blogs/create-newsletter-sign-up-buttondown-netlify-functions.md

 featured: true
 ---

-In my last blog post, I share how to create a comment system to a Gridsome site.
-Now I'd like to share how to build a newsletter signup form which both works for Gridsome and Nuxt.js, or basically for any Vue-powered site deployed on Netlify.
+In my last blog post, I share how to create a comment system for a Gridsome site.
+Today I'd like to share how to build a newsletter form that works for Gridsome and Nuxt.js, or basically for any Vue-powered site deployed on Netlify.
 We'll use Netlify serverless function to send form submissions to Buttondown.

 <table-of-content :toc="toc"></table-of-content>